 - Pain and suffering

 - Loss of enjoyment of life

 - Loss of consortium

-Your lawyer can evaluate your case and tabulate your total economic and noneconomic damages.
-Once you know what your case is worth, you can decide whether you want to move forward with pursuing compensation.
+Your car accident attorneys can evaluate your case and tabulate your total economic and non-economic damages.
+Once you know what your car crash settlement is worth, you can decide whether you want to move forward with pursuing compensation.

 - Work with accident reconstructionists and expert witnesses